Do Go On - 206 - Dungeons and Dragons

 So I was stoked to see him there.

-He was big back in the day.
+He was big back in the day?

-Yeah, so he's in now in the WWE Hall of Fame.
+Yeah, so he's now in the WWE Hall of Fame and he's actually the world's strongest man.

-Once all this kind of stuff.
+Yeah, pulled two truck semi-trails at once, all this kind of stuff.

 But Jess is not talking about the wrestler, are you?

-I'm going to give about his security guard.
+No, I'm talking about his security guard.

-Because I looked over and doing the audience warm up.
+Because I looked over and doing the audience warm-up.

-I saw the dude and I saw the WWE logo and I went,
+I saw the dude and I saw the WWE logo and I went, sure, that guy's got to be a wrestler as well.

 He was the biggest dude I've ever seen.